 Slaughtering a hog,

 from the Golf Book by Simon Bening

 They had to get every bit of nutrition out of an animal because raising animals for food was so expensive.
 Most history books will say that it took over 2 hours of an average worker's wage to pay for an average meal.
 So imagine half your money going to food.
 That doesn't leave much for anything else and should make a person sceptical.
 On further inspection we see that most accounts of period food costs don't include foods not taxed or sold.
-Since so much food was raised in gardens, gathered in the woods, and bartered we can assume that at least half-a-day's calories were not accounted.
-Also if we compare our current wages to the cost of restaurant meals we'll see that it still takes one or two hours of work today, just as it did then.
+Since so much food was raised in gardens, gathered in the woods, and bartered for, we can assume that at least half-a-day's calories were not accounted.
+Also if we compare our current wages to the cost of restaurant meals, we'll see that it still takes one or two hours of work today, just as it did then.
 What did cost more back then was animal protein, spices, and sugar.

-We tend to think that without refrigerators and electricity food had be rotten back in the Middle ages.
+We tend to think that without refrigerators and electricity food had be rotten.
 But, in fact, their diet was probably fresher and more vitamin-rich than ours.
 Food was grown locally, often right outside the kitchen, and it was eaten the day that it was picked.
 Animals were not slaughtered until needed for a meal so the meat didn't have time to turn rancid.
 Fish were kept alive in vats until they were cooked.
 If meat needed to be stored, it was smoked, dried, or cured to prevent decay.
 Ice boxes and cold rooms were used in period to store the few items that needed to be kept cold.
-Ice was harvested in winter and kept in basements packed in straw until needed.
+Ice was harvested in winter and kept in cellars packed in straw until needed.
 The ice boxes were made of stone and were quite efficient.
 Cold rooms were designed to keep butter, cheese, and barrels of fruit sweet for months.